 Mobile Network Connectivity

 BSNL and Airtel postpaid numbers work fine in Leh Ladakh, other networks do not get any reception.
 As Lamayuru monastery is near Kargil only, BSNL phone connections will work fine.
-Having said that, BSNL has the widest coverage in Leh Ladakh and Reliance Jio has also started its operation starting 2018.
+BSNL has the widest coverage in Leh Ladakh, and Reliance Jio has also started its operation starting 2018.

 You should check my tips on mobile connectivity in Leh Ladakh.

 Apart from the ancient and remarkable monastery, the village of Lamayuru, with serenity and unique natural beauty, is your ideal place to halt between Kargil and Leh.
 The landscape changes as soon as you leave from Kargil, and it is bound to keep you in awe and spellbound throughout.

 Have a travel question??
 You can follow me on Instagram and subscribe to my YouTube channel to ask your travel questions in a direct message on Instagram or comments on my YouTube videos.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 I hope this travel guide for visiting Lamayuru will help you plan a successful trip to this majestic place in Leh Ladakh.

 If you know your friends or family are planning a trip to Leh Ladakh and Lamayuru, do share this article with them to help them make a memorable trip.